 Eating processed foods may keep us alive each day, just as kibble can for your pet.
 A clean whole foods diet can radically change your life, just as a raw diet can change your pet's.
 We believe caring for your pets health on the front end prevents disease, allergies, chronic inflammation, degenerative diseases and ultimately cancer.
 Nature knows best.
 You may pay more each month to feed your pet, but sick animals cost a whole lot more.
 If your pet has existing special dietary needs, please consult with your veterinarian as specific added nutrients could be needed.
-Those nutrients can be found in real food, we will be happy to help you learn.
+If you have any questions about specific nutrients, please contact us, we're happy to help.

 How do I transition to raw?
 Introducing raw for the first time will be rich in flavor.
 The most reliable way to transition to a raw diet is a little at a time building up to a full portion over 7-10 days time.
 The most picky eaters may just surprise you!
 If your dog experiences tummy troubles, transition slower.
 Older pets may take more time.
 Be patient, it will be worth it.
 A radically healthier dog is only weeks away!

 What fresh foods can I add?
-Nothing is needed nutritionally except a raw egg.
-Although, if you'd like to add fresh foods to your raw for variation and flavor, we recommend cooked sweet potatoes, oats, quinoa, kale, spinach, blueberries and seedless watermelon.
+Nothing is needed nutritionally.
+A raw egg is recommended to feed along with our raw but not required.
+If you'd like to add fresh foods to your raw for variation and flavor, we recommend cooked sweet potatoes, oats, quinoa, kale, spinach, blueberries and seedless watermelon.
 Also canned sardines, venison, wild fish such as salmon and herring, oysters and muscles are healthy choices.

 Why are their stools and daily water consumption so different?
 It is important to mention that when beginning a raw diet, their stools will change.
 Brown, smaller, and less frequent stools, up to 2/3 less, are to be expected.
 An upset tummy can occur in the first few days of switching to a raw diet.
 New digestive enzymes will be occurring within their system, adapting to the wholesome ingredients.
 And your dog will drink far less water because the moisture of the raw is so much higher compared to kibble.